StreamElements/docs/docs/chatbot/modules/bingo.md

 # Bingo

-The StreamElements emote bingo module is an interactive chat game.
+The emote bingo module is an interactive chat game.
 In this game, a bingo card is generated with a variety of emotes.

 **How the game works:**